Part 2 – It’s Not Just The Subframe Mounts?!

 How the vehicle is inspected and the safety precautions taken is at the discretion of the individual(s) doing so.
 The fabricator performing the works in this guide should sufficiently research the appropriate welding methods and settings prior to undertaking the works.
 CMP Auto Engineering Pty Ltd is not liable for any damage to property, possessions or harm to readers or other persons present while inspecting, repairing or operating a vehicle.

 Please be mindful that we do not commercially offer this service and the imagery available to us is limited to our own development vehicles and those shared by customers we assist remotely.
 If the image shown does not exactly match the description provided, please follow the wording of this article.
-If you have any images you feel are better than the ones we have used, please feel free to share them with your permission and we can update things accordingly.
+If you have any images you feel are better than the ones we have used, please feel free to share them and with your permission we can update things accordingly.

 - Inspection – Inspect the extent of the crack(s) formed and determine the working area.

 - Take photo's of the crack before continuing so not to lose it.

 - Prep the surface – The working area must first be stripped back to bare metal for repair.
 Use a wire wheel on a grinder to strip undercoat & paint from the RACP.
 Do a final and gentle pass with a fine grit flap disk to remove primers exposing bright & shiny steel.